University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 If there is a significant up-turn in adapter content towards the 3' end, this may indicate the genomic DNA was over-fragmented during libarary prep.
 If this is significant enough, it is worth asking the sequencing service provider to redo the library prep and sequencing.

-* *Do you think it will be necessary to look for and remove adapter sequences from the reads?*
+* *Do you think it will be necessary to look for and remove adapter sequences from these reads?*

 # Adapter and quality trimming

-If we do not trim adapters or low quality regions from reads we might not be able to align reads to a genome.
-Adapter-containing reads will fail to align as the adapter does not match anything in the genome.
-Low quality stretches of reads might contain too many sequencing errors and stop the read aligning to the correct location in the genome.

-If we have a large volume of data, the fact that a small proportion of reads contain some adapter or have low quality regions doesn't have a significant effect when aligning reads to a genome.
-Those reads will just not align, but we have plenty more where they came from!
-If you find yourself performing excessive quality or adapter trimming, the data is probably poor and you should have it resequenced or you have insufficient coverage and are trying to scrape-the-barrel to save every last read.
-However, if you are planning to perform de novo genome assembly from the reads, then it is important to remove such regions as they can dramatically increase computational requirements.
+The second step in quality control is trimming.
+We need to remove adapters because they don't match any part of the sequenced genome and this will make read alignment more challenging, and low quality stretches of sequence are removed as they are more likely to contain sequencing errors and therefore, may not accurately represent the sequenced genome.
+Trimming can also remove some sequencing artifacts, like polyG artifacts.
+Even if the report from FastQC showed that you have good quality data with ticks for all sections, it is still best-practice to trim.

 There are many tools for performing quality and adapter trimming.
 We are going to be using `fastp` in this practical.
-The tool `trimmomatic` would be a good alternative.
+The tool `trimmomatic` ([see here](https://github.com/usadellab/Trimmomatic)) would be a good alternative.

 ## Fastp

-Important aspects of cleaning your data:
-- Removing adapters
-- Removing low quality bases from the end of the reads
-- Removing other sequencing artifacts where possible (polyG artifacts)

 ![Read trimming process](https://carpentries-lab.github.io/metagenomics-analysis/fig/03-03-01.png)
 (https://carpentries-lab.github.io/metagenomics-analysis/03-trimming-filtering/index.html)